Scorpiion/hello-world/README.md

 5. Connect your Github account (if you don't already have or want to use archive upload)
 6. Deploying a Sourcevoid environment (either from your Github account or upload a zip archive)
   - Select your Github repo from the selector (or archive)
-  - Press the "More" button and enter the name of the directory/framework you want to deploy, eg. "/shelf" or "/express"
+  - Press the "More" button and enter the name of the directory/framework you want to deploy, eg. "/shelf" or "/express".
+If you downloaded a zip archive from Github use "/hello-world-master/shelf" or "/hello-world-master/express" as the zip archive adds one directory level for itself.
   - Press the create button
 7. Press the blue console button to watch the deployment process (optional)
 8. Press the start button to start the environment